Dean Petrich was born September 15, 1950 in Seattle.

 play, and politics.
 Some of his global goals to help the world

-to be more livable are: to encourage tolerance; to increase organic local
+to be more liveable are: to encourage tolerance; to increase organic local

 food production; to reduce population growth; to redesign the transportation